Candace Webb : Kiln 9 Ceramics

 Growing up, I spent countless summers at my uncle’s hand-built geodesic dome on Hornby Island.
 It was there that I was unknowingly immersed in the world of ceramics.
 The work of Hornby Island potters Wayne Ngan, Heinz Laffin, and Gerhard Kozel was an integral part of our everyday life.
 Our family shared countless meals served in these pots, which, in retrospect, played a significant role in shaping my future as an artist.
 These vessels were not mere objects; they were part of the living tradition of craftsmanship that subtly wove itself into my DNA.

-Though my artistic inclinations were always evident, it wasn’t until after high school that I found my true calling.
-Initially, I worked at Arc’teryx Equipment Inc., and spent my free time indulging in outdoor pursuits like skiing, downhill mountain biking, and rock climbing.
-My interests were initially drawn to the graphics on skis and snowboards, and I began to question whether art could truly support me financially.
-In 2002, I enrolled in Capilano College’s Studio Art Program, initially intending to build a portfolio for design school.
-It was in one of my ceramics classes, under the mentorship of Sam Kwan, that I was struck with the realization that ceramics was where my heart truly lay.
+Though my artistic inclinations were always evident, it wasn’t until my mid-twenties that I found my true calling.
+My career initially began at Arc’teryx Equipment Inc., where I balanced outdoor pursuits like skiing, downhill mountain biking, and rock climbing with my professional responsibilities.
+My fascination with the graphics on skis and snowboards sparked an interest in exploring whether art could sustain me financially.
+In 2002, I enrolled in Capilano College’s Studio Art Program, intending to build a portfolio for graphic design school.
+However, my trajectory shifted during a ceramics class taught by Sam Kwan, where I experienced a profound realization that ceramics was my true passion.

-Following graduation, I was fortunate enough to apprentice with Master Potter Vincent Massey in Whistler, BC.
-For several days a week, I honed my craft, learning traditional ceramics techniques while continuing to work as a Nordic ski instructor in the winter and a mountain bike coach in the summer.
-Vincent’s teachings were transformative; his training with pottery legends like Michael Cardew, David Leach, and Wayne Ngan left an indelible mark on my approach to pottery, which is still evident in my work today.
+Following graduation, I apprenticed with Master Potter Vincent Massey in Whistler, BC, refining my skills several days a week while working as a Nordic ski instructor in winter and a mountain bike coach in summer.
+Vincent’s mentorship, rooted in his training with legendary potters such as Michael Cardew, David Leach, and Wayne Ngan, left a lasting impact on my technique and artistic approach.

-In 2010, my thirst for continued learning led me to the Alberta College of Art and Design.
-However, I soon realized that the program was not aligned with my artistic goals, and my previous experiences had outpaced the curriculum.
-I shifted my focus to studying business, a decision that would eventually support the entrepreneurial side of my creative practice.
+In 2010, I pursued further education at the Alberta College of Art and Design, though I soon realized the program did not align with my artistic goals.
+Recognizing the importance of business knowledge, I shifted my focus to studying entrepreneurship—a decision that has since supported the growth of my creative practice.

-By the spring of 2010, I had moved to Fernie, BC, where I worked as a professional mountain bike coach for Sacred Rides and Trek Dirt Series, traveling extensively across Canada and the United States.
-Yet, even amidst my travels, my passion for ceramics never waned.
-Eventually, I returned to Canmore, Alberta, to study business while working part-time at the Banff Centre for Arts and Creativity and apprenticing with John and Katie Borrowman of Of Cabbages and Kings Pottery.
-This period allowed me to further explore the intersection of creativity, business, and functional ceramics.
+Later that year, I moved to Fernie, BC, working as a professional mountain bike coach for Sacred Rides and Trek Dirt Series, traveling extensively across Canada and the United States.
+Despite my demanding schedule, my dedication to ceramics remained unwavering.
+Eventually, I returned to Canmore, Alberta, where I balanced studying business with part-time work at the Banff Centre for Arts and Creativity and apprenticing with John and Katie Borrowman of Of Cabbages and Kings Pottery.
+This period allowed me to deepen my exploration of the synergy between creativity, functionality, and business acumen.

 Since then, Kiln 9 has grown into a thriving practice, producing thousands of ceramic pieces that have graced the tables of high-end restaurants and boutiques.
 My work has been featured in both local and international publications, and my ceramics have won gold at competitive culinary championships.
 I have taught numerous workshops, from private sessions to community classes, driven by my passion for ceramics and my desire to share this craft with others.

-I like to think of my ceramics as vessels of everyday life—pieces meant to be used, enjoyed, and passed down through generations.
-They’re durable enough for the dishwasher but timeless in their beauty, meant to elevate the simple rituals that bring us joy each day.
+I view my ceramics as vessels of daily life—pieces designed to be used, cherished, and passed down through generations.
+Balancing durability with timeless elegance, they are designed to elevate the way people eat, live, and connect, enriching the small rituals that bring joy to our days.

-I hope that my work brings as much inspiration to your life as it has to mine.
+I hope my work brings as much inspiration to your life as it has to mine.

 Candace